-ADMINISTRATIVE SUPPORT Paperwork can be a nightmare for many people getting into the business.
+Paperwork can be a nightmare for many people getting into the business.
 Some people love selling, some people love the creativity of marketing, but very few love doing paperwork.
-An agent who has supported can offer a high level of customer service to every customer, but you need to pay a fee to use them.
+An agent who has supported is able to offer a high level of customer service to every customer, but you need to pay a fee to use them.